MCP-for-Stata Overview

 Citation and Acknowledgments

-Stata-MCP is developed by the empirical research community to bridge AI assistance with domain-specific analytical tools.
+MCP-for-Stata is developed by the empirical research community to bridge AI assistance with domain-specific analytical tools.
 Contributions, bug reports, and feature requests are welcome via the GitHub repository.